anthonywray/lifetime-consequences-child-health/README.md

 Adrian Sayers, 2014.
 “NYSIIS: Stata module to calculate nysiis codes from string variables,” Statistical Software Components S457936, Boston College Department of Economics, revised 21 Jul 2018.

+## Acknowledgements

+This code is based on AEA data editor's [readme guidelines](https://aeadataeditor.github.io/posts/2020-12-08-template-readme).
+Some content on this page was adapted from [Alex Hollingsworth](https://hollina.github.io/).